-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.10 Action: Staff mentoring Need: Adequately trained certificated and classified staff to support student needs.
-Scope: LEA-wide All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards and need specialized instruction to increase academic achievement.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.10 Action: Staff mentoring/coaching: Need: Adequately trained certificated and classified staff to support student needs.
+As a one room school house with multiple grades in one classroom it is imperative that we have a multiple subject teacher who has experience with teaching elementary grade students in all core subjects and can work with a All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards and need specialized instruction to increase academic achievement.
 Staff mentoring and coaching will provide site staff with the training they need to implement effective instruction.
 This action is provided on an LEA-wide basis due to the nature of the small school, which is comprised of 2-3 families.
-MAP, CAASSP results